fcf2/ML-Against-Invasive-Fungi/README.md

 # 🧫 ML-Against-Invasive-Fungi
 **Multi-target Drug Repurposing Against Invasive Fungi Using a Multi-strategy Approach in a Data-poor Setting**

-This repository accompanies the research project **“Multi-target Drug Repurposing Against Invasive Fungi Using a Multi-strategy Approach in a Data-poor Setting.”**
+This repository accompanies the research project/research paper **“Multi-target Drug Repurposing Against Invasive Fungi Using a Multi-strategy Approach in a Data-poor Setting.”**
 It provides a reproducible workflow for generating AI-based predictions of protein-ligand interactions across multiple fungal targets.

 ---